Building regulations for balustrades & pool fencing

 Metal is the safest and most universally accepted option for balustrades in bushfire zones, as it is non-combustible and suitable for use across all BAL ratings.
 However, if you prefer the aesthetic of timber, certain hardwoods can be used within specific BAL ranges.
 For BAL Low to BAL 19, only timber with a minimum density of 750 kg/m³ is permitted.
 In BAL 29 areas, timber must not only be high-density but also recognised for its fire-resistant properties.
 Suitable species include Merbau (Kwila), Spotted Gum, Blackbutt, Turpentine, Red Ironbark, River Redgum, and Silvertop Ash.

 Beyond fire risk, coastal environments introduce additional challenges.
 Exposure to salt-laden air, wind, and sand can accelerate corrosion in steel, attack low grade or improperly prepared powder coat finishes, or degrade unprotected timber.
-In these locations, it’s crucial to select materials that can handle the conditions, like high quality 316 stainless steel of a suitbale polish, a suitable grade primer and powdercoat, and the right timber finishes to extend the life and structural integrity of your balustrades or fences.
+In these locations, it’s crucial to select materials that can handle the conditions, like high quality 316 stainless steel of a suitable polish, a suitable grade primer and powdercoat, and the right timber finishes to extend the life and structural integrity of your balustrades or fences.